 Ease of Cleaning

-In other words, carriers need to be cleaned and we wanted to know how easy this would be to accomplish.
-The carriers that scored highest in this area could be machine washed and dried.
-Some recommend machine wash, but hang-to-dry.
-Others say spot clean, which is great, but not as thorough or convenient.
-Sometimes only a washing machine will do.
+In other words, carriers need to be cleaned making it important to know how easy this will be to accomplish.
+The carriers that scored highest in this area can be machine washed and tumble dried.
+Others are machine wash, but hang-to-dry.
+Unfortunately, when it comes to babies, sometimes only a washing machine will do.

-— Adrian Hogel & Juliet Spurrier, MD
+— Wendy Schmitz & Juliet Spurrier, MD

 Still not sure?
 Take a look at our buying advice article for tips.